The Heavy (band): In media

-"What Makes A Good Man?", from their third album, was used for the launch trailer of Sleeping Dogs, the official theme song for the 2013 Royal Rumble pay-per-view event, was featured in the 2013 film Grudge Match, the video game NHL 13, the trailer for Dallas Buyers Club and Guinness' "Sapeurs" commercial, a production in collaboration with the advertisement agency, AMV BBDO, which was hailed as one of the most successful example of brand-agency partnership as top-classed quality adverts have been consistently produced.
-In addition, the song also appeared in the H&M commercials featuring David Beckham.
-The band also made their second appearance on Late Show with David Letterman on 28 August 2012 performing "What Makes A Good Man?" gaining their second encore on the show.
-The song was also featured in an episode of The Grand Tour titled "Lochdown".
+"What Makes A Good Man?", from their third album, was used for the trailers for the video game Sleeping Dogs and the film Dallas Buyers Club; as the official theme song for the 2013 Royal Rumble pay-per-view event; in an episode of The Grand Tour titled "Lochdown"; in the 2013 film Grudge Match and the video game NHL 13; in H&M commercials featuring David Beckham; and in Guinness' "Sapeurs" commercial, a production in collaboration with the advertisement agency AMV BBDO.
+The band made their second appearance on The Late Show with David Letterman on 28 August 2012 performing the song, gaining their second encore on the show.

 The band was asked to record a cover of the song "And When I Die" for the fourth season finale of True Blood.
 It also appeared on the third True Blood soundtrack.

 "Who Needs The Sunshine?" was featured in the penultimate episode of the fourth series of Being Human, "Making History".
 The song was featured in a promo for the Cinemax series Hunted.

-"Big Bad Wolf" was used in the 2010 film The Losers (based on the comic series of the same name) and was also used in the episode "Brotherfae of the Wolves" of the Canadian TV show Lost Girl and in the credits sequences to Season 2 Episode 1 of the British crime-drama Luther and to Season 1 Episode 8 of The Sandman.
-It was also used in the BBC Two series Top Gear in episode 4 of series 21.
-The CBS show Battle Creek used the song throughout its third episode.
-The song is often used in Blue Angels performances.
+"Big Bad Wolf" was used in the 2010 film The Losers; the episode "Brotherfae of the Wolves" of the Canadian series Lost Girl; throughout the third episode of the CBS series Battle Creek; the fourth episode of series 21 of Top Gear; in the credits sequences to the first episode of series two of the British crime-drama Luther and the eighth episode of The Sandman; and is often used in Blue Angels performances.